Pastoral Care

 Counselling Service

 Students have access to a range of support and counselling services at St Louis Grammar School.
-Family Works provide counselling services within school on a Tuesday and a Thursday.
+Links Counselling provide counselling services within school on a Tuesday and a Thursday.
 Pupils can make referrals through their Head of Year, through our referral box within school and through our online worry box.
 Students/parents can also make a referral here.

 Hugo MacOscar is also available in school every Monday.
 Working for Life Well N.I.
 Hugo is a qualified, accredited counsellor, and a trained Spiritual Director.
 Referrals can be made through the relevant Head of Year or through the school Worry Box